marc-sturm/Underverse/README.md

 ![Alt text](doc/Underverse.png)

 ## Current state

 Underverse is usable, but there is no stable binary release yet.
 *Use at your own risk!*

+## Key features

+* Portable
+* Markdown editor and note-taking tool in one application
+* Image/attachment support

 ## Obtaining Underverse